-And no, we are not suggesting you eat baguette sandwiches for dinner or ration the cheese, basically sitting hostage (and hungry) in your apartment rental or luxurious B&B. All you need is to know where to go (and when) for all your authentic budget friendly, foodie and fashion expenses.
+We're not suggesting you eat baguette sandwiches for dinner every night, or rationing the fro-mage or sit hostage (and hungry) to your luxurious home!
+All you need is to know where and when to go for all your authentic budget friendly, foodie and fashion expenses.
 This is especially important for families needing a home with plenty of space but equally need to save money too.

 - Lunch vs dinner: Eat your main meal at midday like the Parisians do, where restaurants offer a full meal for less than 15euros.
 Then enjoy a lighter casual dinner affair in a little café.
 This is the Parisian way.